valentin-burillier/kinepy/README_EN.md

 # Kinepy
-This python library is dedicated to planar mechanism simulations. testing stuff
+This python library is dedicated to planar mechanism simulations.

 It enables to analytically simulate complex mechanisms made of multiple kinematic cycles.
 It can easily compute position, velocity and acceleration of solids as well as mechanical actions of joints.